Real resin dripping ladies – fully automatic!

 Taiga is an hybrid between an autoflowering ruderalis/indica and Power Plant.
 Dutch Passion describes it as follows: “From our famous Power Plant gene pool we selected an extreme early flowering female Power Plant.
 This female we used to produce the female pollen.
 These pollen we used to fertilze the female ruderalis/indica.
 Taiga grows with big compact buds.
 The smell and taste are evident Power Plant.
 Taiga is a very good yielder for such a small plant.
 Taiga does not ask for a special fertilizing regime, which means that it’s easy to grow.
 Containers of 1.5 to 2 liters are sufficient to garantee a good harvest.
 Taiga loves a place in the sun, which she needs for a quality yield.
 Taiga has a short lifecycle, from seed to bud 8 to 10 weeks.”
 It is expected to achieve a height of 50-60 cm in the end, yielding 25 to 30 grams per plant.

-Tundra is an hybrid between an autoflowering ruderalis/Indica and Dutch Passion’s outdoor champion strain Passion #1.
-Dutch Passion: “We chose Passion #1 for it’s outstanding “outdoor” qualities: healty (pestresistant), strong and early flowering, soft smoke and superb taste.
+Tundra is an hybrid between an autoflowering ruderalis/Indica and Dutch Passion’s product champion strain Passion #1.
+Dutch Passion: “We chose Passion #1 for it’s outstanding “product” qualities: healty (pestresistant), strong and early flowering, soft smoke and superb taste.
 Spicy, lemon and grapefruit.
 Small bushy plants.
 Mild Up-High.”
 Tundra’s life cycle is 8-11 weeks, she also has a yield potential of 25-30 g per plant.

 During the first three weeks, all of the four plants looked almost the same, suggesting a strong genetical relationship to one another.
 Slight differences became visible during flowering that started already about three weeks after germination.
 All of the four plants turned out to be female, indeed.
 Unfortunately in August, the decisive flowering month for Taiga and Tundra, the weather conditions became significantly worse, with a lot of clouds and rain as well as unusually cold temperatures prevailing almost throughout the month.
 Nevertheless all of the four plants were flowering well, producing absolutely amazing amounts of resin, giving proof of the fact cannabis plants don’t necessarily require plenty of sunlight for producing huge amounts of resin.
 Also their smell was extremely intense and pungent, almost disqualifying Taiga and Tundra as balcony strains if a grower wants to cultivate them on a balcony next to a neighbour’s balcony.